 Joh had resigned by then.
 He avoided prison for perjury at the Inquiry due to a deadlocked jury whose foreman was a member of the National Party.
 He died in 2005 and was buried at the family property “Bethany” after a state funeral organised by Labor Premier Peter Beattie who was arrested by Joh’s police in 1971.
-Joh remains a divisive figure in state politics and like his trial, the jury remains split on his legacy.
+Joh remains a divisive figure in state politics and like his trial jury, commentators remains split on his legacy.

 A few weeks ago I received an invite to attend a talk at the Queensland Police Museum in Brisbane.
 The two hour talk was on the riots in Brisbane during the 1971 visit of the South African Springbok rugby team.
 I was invited because of an article I wrote two and a half years ago about the riots inspired by a Courier Mail article and based on a chapter in the book “Radical Brisbane”.